tdincer/Electricity-Bill-Optimization/README.md

 # Electricity-Bill-Optimization
-Electricity bill optimization of a customer with 4 electric vehicles

 ### Problem:

-The challenge is to optimize the electricity bill of a customer with 4 electric vehicles.
+The problem is to optimize the electricity bill of a customer with 4 electric vehicles.
 Each vehicle has a battery of 40 kWh.
 The customer has four Level-2 charging stations (one for each vehicle) with a maximum charging rate of 7kW.
 Assume that each charger’s charging rate could be set to any float value between 0 and 7 kW.
 The on-board AC-DC converter in each vehicle has an efficiency of 70% for charging rates below 5kW and 90% for charging rates above 5kW.

 The chargers are located behind the utility grade meter.
 The customer’s electricity bill is based on the total site load measured at the utility grade meter.